-An international second bachelor’s student is one who has completed a post-secondary degree equal to a U.S. bachelor's degree and wishes to pursue a second bachelor’s degree in an approved major at CSUN.
+An international second bachelor’s applicant is a student who wishes to study at our university on an F-1 (student) visa or J-1 (exchange) visa, who is in the process of completing or has completed a post-secondary degree equivalent to a U.S. bachelor's degree, and who wishes to pursue a second bachelor’s degree in an approved major at CSUN.

 A second bachelor's degree applicant is admitted to CSUN as a graduate student and must meet all of the following requirements:

 - The applicant has an acceptable earned baccalaureate degree and a minimum cumulative grade point average of 2.5 in all units attempted as an undergraduate, independent of when the degree was granted; and

 - The applicant has an acceptable earned baccalaureate degree and a minimum grade point average of 2.5 in the last 60 semester/90 quarter units attempted from all post-secondary institutions attended.
 The entire semester or quarter in which the 60/90 units began will be used in the calculation;

 - The applicant holds an acceptable post-baccalaureate degree earned at an institution; and